ConfederacyOfGaia/Gaia/dms-guide.md

 ### Great Dragon Skeleton

 Everyone knows there are FOUR Great Dragons: Golden, Crimson, Purple, and Ebony.
 But what no one knows is that there were actually *five* Great Dragons that emerged from the Sunbloom Mountains.
+Potential map: http://www.albinjohnson.com/d&d/resources/maps/04_RacesDragon_shrineof_IO.jpg

 The decaying skeleton of the Great Sterling Dragon lies buried deep in the Thundersnow Tundra, just waiting to be found.
 But what killed it?
 What creature or force is strong enough to bring down one of the Great Dragons?